 As a result, their legs should have more than enough strength to handle a 280 lb squat.

 However, there’s no way to reduce whole-body strength and coordination to a formula.
-Core and back strength are a major part of the explanation for questions like “Why can I leg press more than squat?”, but there are no mathematical rules that govern core strength.
+Core and back strength largely account for why someone might be able to leg press more than they can squat, although core strength doesn’t follow strict mathematical rules.

 This is why people should take the following guidelines to transition safely from the leg press to squat, rather than overdoing it with heavy weights and risking injury.